Devraj2010isme/BetterSaveinstance/README.md

   - Default: false
 - DisableGethiddenpropertyFallback: `boolean`
   - Prevents detections in some games
-  - Default: true if executor gethiddenproperty is available and passes tests, false otherwise
+  - Default: true if executor gethiddenproperty is available and passes tests and the executor isn't Nihon, false otherwise
 - ShutdownWhenDone: `boolean`
   - Shuts the game down after saveinstance is finished.
   - Default: false